-Degree Requirements

 Foundational Studies 66 units

 General Education Free Electives 6-9 units

 Business Major 53-56 units

 Degree Total 128 units

-Concentrations within the major have variable u nit requirements: therefore to
+Concentrations within the major hour variable. with an and include a start the surface to

-Concentrations within the major have variable unit requirements; therefore, to meet the minimum standard of 9 free elective, the total required units are adjusted according to the chosen concentration.
+\ Concentrations within the major have variable unit requirements; therefore, to meet the minimum standard of 9 free elective, the total required units are adjusted according to the chosen concentration.

-Students who transfer in 30 units or more toward degree will take three units of Gospel Worldview Praxis.
+\Students who transfer in 30 units or more toward degree will take three units of Gospel Worldview Praxis.

-All programs at Jessup are based upon an 18-unit minor in Bible and Theology, which include the following core courses:
+All programs at Jessup are based upon an 18-unit minor\\ in Bible and Theology, which include the following core courses: